 C.F.
 Martin 1840's Spanish Style Guitar

-This guitar is a fine example of Martin's version of a Spanish guitar,
+This guitar is a uniquely fine example of

-dividing the two pieces, and back with rosewood veneer.
+with marquetry dividing the two sections, and back with rosewood

-with a large, long scale, modern feeling neck, which gives this guitar the
+long scale, modern feeling neck, which gives this guitar the feel

 Built by C.F.
 Martin in the 1840's.